EricWang12/Person-Vehicle-Tracking/README.md

 ### Number of proposals

-In low confidence thresholds, choosing a low number of proposals from the model can act as a sort-of high confidence threshold, which significantly reduce false positives.
+In low confidence thresholds, using a low number of proposals from the model can act as a sort-of high confidence threshold, which significantly reduce false positives.

 ![](./docs/legend.png)
 ![](docs/proposals-0.3.png)